Mr. PlayasMexico's Insider Beach Guide

 Frequently Asked Questions

-Is Zipolite really a nudist beach?
+Is Zipolite really a nudist beach (playa nudista)?

 Is it safe to swim at Zipolite?